+Application for 1915(c) HCBS Waiver: KY.0333.R05.01 - Jan 01, 2025 (as of Jan 01, 2025)

-Applicable business license as required by the loc provided. eal, city, or county government in which the service is
+Applicable business license as required by the local, city, or county government in which the service is provided.

-Certificate (specify):

-Other Standard (specify):

-An individual who works for a member or a repre common law authority. esentative of the member self-directing the service with
+An individual who works for a member or a representative of the member self-directing the service with common law authority.

-Must have employees providing services that: Have an applicable business license for goods or subject to comply with the particular to the =
+Must have employees providing services that:

+Have an applicable business license for goods or services provided

-requirements. rpant directed services and goods derivery
+Understands and agrees to comply with the participant directed services and goods delivery requirements.

 Verification of Provider Qualifications Entity Responsible for Verification:

-Case Manager

-Frequency of Verification:

 Prior to service delivery

-tate laws, regulations and policies referenced in the species Medicaid agency or the operating agency (if applica ecification are readily available to CMS upon request through able).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-ervice Type:

-Other Service As provided in 42 CFR Â\$440.180(b)(9), the State requi nests the authority to provide the following additional service
+As provided in 42 CFR \hat{A} (b)(9), the State requests the authority to provide the following additional service not specified in statute.

-ot specified in statute. ervice Title: iosis die danordy to provide die 19110 wing dadiaonal service

 Supervised Residential Care Level I

-ICBS Taxonomy:

 Category 1: Sub-Category 1:

 02 Round-the-Clock Services 02021 shared living, residential habilitation

 Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Application for 1915(c) HCBS Waiver: KY.0333.R05.01 - Jan 01, 2025 (as of Jan 01, 2025)

-Serv vice Definition (Scope): Category 4: Sub-Category 4:
+Service Definition (Scope): Category 4: Sub-Category 4: